Art Marketing

 ART MARKETING--TO MARKET OR NOT TO MARKET

-With over forty-five years teaching experience, I have seen many of my students' skills and talents develop through my art classes.
-At the end of the classes, and especially in the advanced classes, when they are flushed with success and eager to be part of the art world, the topic of marketing their art work is discussed.
+With over fifty years teaching experience, I have seen many of my students' skills and talents develop through my art classes.
+At the end of the classes, and especially in the advanced classes, when they are flushed with success and eager to be part of the art world, the topic of marketing their art work is often discussed.

 Art Marketing is a topic not all students want to deal with.
 Characteristically,outgoing students are eager to approach a gallery with their work.
 There are some students who are reluctant to show their work, feeling they feel are not ready to expose their creative endeavors to the public, I respect their feelings.